CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

         "DECAY 1000006 0.5"
           "  1.0  2  6  1000022"
 ```
-The important thing to note here is that we are using a multiline option, as the decay block will have to multiline as well.
-For the ConfigParser to accurately parse this, the second and following lines need to start by non-zero whitespace.
-That is why in the above command I have added some whitespace after each `\n`.
-The ConfigParser will then strip all this whitespace.
-This is a problem for these decay blocks, as the lines that contains the branching fractions need to be indented.
+The important thing to note here is that we are using a multiline option, as the decay block
+will have to multiline as well.
+For the ConfigParser to accurately parse this, the second and
+ following lines need to start by non-zero whitespace.
+That is why in the above command I
+have added some whitespace after each `\n`.
+When reading this config option, the ConfigParser will strip all this whitespace.
+This is a problem for these decay blocks, as the lines that contain the branching fractions
+need to be indented.
 In order to solve this problem, you need to add quotes.
-This is why in the above command you can see these escaped quotes.
+This is why in
+the above command you can see these escaped quotes.

 The last thing that needs to be explained before coming to the examples is the afore-mentioned
 mass dictionary.
 This dictionary will encapsulate the grid of parameter points you want
 to generate.
 The keys of the dictionary are the masses of the mother particles, i.e. the
-particles that were produced with MadGraph.
-It is assumed that the undecayed files have
+particles that were produced with Madgraph.
+It is assumed that the undecayed files have names like what is used in step 1 of these instructions.
+Two formats are allowed:

+ -  `<name>_<mother mass>_<other stuff without underscores>_undecayed.lhe(.gz)`
+ -  `<name>_<pdg id__mother mass(es)>_<other stuff without underscores>_undecayed.lhe(.gz)`.

-a name like `<name><mother mass><other stuff>undecayed.lhe(.gz)`.
-The notation for the
-mother mass in this name should be used in the mass dictionary as well.
+The notation used for the second part of this (i.e. mother mass in most cases) should be used as
+keys in the mass dictionary.
 The value corresponding to each key in the dictionary is a list of all the configurations
 you wish to produce for that given mother mass (or key).
 Each configuration is encoded in a dictionary with the pdg id of the particles as keys,